 When you’re in a kayak, you have to be very aware of the area you choose to paddle and putting yourself into too close of proximity to big ice can be very dangerous.

 Making our way through the maze of icebergs, our local guide shared paddling stories of what it was like to grow up in Greenland.
-Just like everyone we met in Greenland he was passionate with an intense love for his country and we felt honored to hear his stories.
+Just like everyone we met in Greenland, he was passionate about an intense love for his country and we felt honored to hear his stories.

 Our entire experience was magical with the Midnight Sun shining and reflections of icebergs across the water.